What is Makerspace?

 To reserve the use of certain high-demand equipment, complete and submit an Equipment Use Request.
 The Glowforge laser engraver and 3D printers are the only machines that a request is required; however, use of other high-demand equipment can only be guaranteed via request.

 When can I use the Makerspace?

-Makerspace hours are subject to change for holiday or other circumstances.
-Please check our online calendar for most updated hours.
+Makerspace hours are subject to change for holidays or other circumstances, so please check our online calendar for most updated hours.
 If needed, any last-minute changes or closures will be posted on Saline County Library social media.

 Suggesting Materials and Equipment